DanieleOttaviano/jailhouse/Documentation/omnivisor.md

 ### Motivation
-With the increasing trend of building highly heterogeneous MPSoCs that feature asymmetric cores, such as Cortex-A and Cortex-R/M, there is a need for advanced management solutions.
+With the increasing trend of building highly heterogeneous MPSoCs that feature asymmetric cores, such as Cortex-A and Cortex-R/M and soft-cores on FPGA, there is a need for advanced management solutions.
 The Omnivisor project seeks to extend Jailhouse's capabilities to effectively manage these asymmetric cores, enabling the execution of isolated cells on them.

 Usage
 -----